cloudx-io/cloudx-android/docs/PRIVACY_POLICY.md

 You can control location permissions through your device settings.

 ### Data Deletion
-As this is a testing application, you can request deletion of any data by contacting us at [Your Contact Email].
+As this is a testing application, you can request deletion of any data by contacting us at mobile@cloudx.io.

 ## 6. Data Retention